Sissuire/BVQA-HEKE/README.md

 ### Pretraining

 Our encoders are pretrained on WELL-Set.
 Once the pretraining is done, the encoder is fixed for all the validation.
-The pretraining requires WELL-SEt or other large-scale datasets with weak labels.
+The pretraining requires WELL-Set or other large-scale datasets with weak labels.

 `demo_train_baseline.py` and `demo_train_baseline_resnet_RGB_diff.py` provide the source codes for pretraining.